Antrikshy/antrikshy.github.io/_posts/2015-01-10-make-pushy-appear-on-right.md

 Reload your page, and Pushy should now slide in from the right.

+## The Result

+I use Pushy as an about-site panel on my in-progress chess timer app.
+Here is a [functioning example](http://code.antrikshy.com/ChessTimer/).

 ## Other Changes (Optional)

 By default, Pushy is 200px wide.
 If you want to change this, pick your width and replace all instances of 200px in this file.